jbush001/NyuziProcessor/software/apps/sceneview/README.md

 following changes:

 1. At the bottom of the main loop in sceneview.cpp, add a call to exit().
-This stop the main loop, and will also cause the worker threads to stop:
+This stop the main loop, and will cause the worker threads to stop:

          		context->finish();
          		printf("rendered frame in %d instructions\n", __builtin_nyuzi_read_control_reg(6)